-Given all these factors and the fact that the stationary model including ship effects was best for Q3, WKNSEA decided to adopt the stationary model using f_1 (lon, lat) and including a ship effect for Q3, and since the stationary model was also second best for Q1 with only a slightly higher AIC compared to the non-stationary model, it was decided, for the sake of consistency, to adopt the same model for Q1.
+Given all these factors and the fact that the stationary model including ship effects was best for Q3, WKNSEA decided to adopt the stationary model using $f_1(\text{lon}, \text{lat})$ and including a ship effect for Q3, and since the stationary model was also second best for Q1 with only a slightly higher AIC compared to the non-stationary model, it was decided, for the sake of consistency, to adopt the same model for Q1.
 Consideration of the effect of model choice on assessment residuals also played a role in model choice (ICES WKNSEA 2015), with the final choice exhibiting improved residual patterns for Q3 compared to those seen in the past (ICES WKCOD 2011).
 All Delta-GAM models except the very simple year-effect only model had better consistencies than the standard stratified mean approach, which is similar to the currently used index produced by DATRAS.

-In summary the final Delta-GAM models selected for NS-IBTS-Q1 and Q3 comprised a stationary model using fi(lon, lat), and included ship, year, depth, time-of-day and haulduration effects.
+In summary the final Delta-GAM models selected for NS-IBTS-Q1 and Q3 comprised a stationary model using $f_1(\text{lon}, \text{lat})$ , and included ship, year and haul-duration effects.
 In addition, the Q3 model also included a gear effect (Q1 only has a single gear, GOV, so this effect is not an issue).